-If you travel with young kids, I don’t have to tell you that dealing with airplanes and airports and car seats can be a total pain in the neck.
-For the past 6 1/2 years, I’ve been on a mission to simplify the air travel and car seat process for myself and my kids.
-A huge part of that is having the right car seat.
+If you travel with young kids, I don’t have to tell you that dealing with car seats in airports and on airplanes can be a total pain in the neck.
+Since I started this blog nearly a decade ago, I’ve been on a mission to simplify the process of air travel with car seats for myself and my kids.
+Thankfully a lot of products have come onto the market during that time to make life easier.
+One of our family’s favorites in the travel car seat space has turned out to be the Cosco Scenera NEXT convertible car seat.

-For several years, our family’s go-to travel car seat was the Cosco Scenera.
-When I heard that the company had released a next-generation model of the same seat earlier this year, I knew I had to put it to the test.
-This next-generation seat, the Cosco Scenera NEXT, is about as good as it gets for an inexpensive and lightweight car seat for travelers.
+For several years with our older child, our family’s go-to travel car seat was the Cosco Scenera.
+When I heard that the company had released a next-generation model of the same seat when my son was a baby, I knew I had to put it to the test.
+This seat, the Cosco Scenera NEXT, is about as good as it gets for an inexpensive and lightweight car seat for travelers.
+And it’s still going strong many years later!

-After both of these experiences, I truly think it is a must-buy for traveling families, even in spite of a few flaws.
-My family will be taking the Cosco Scenera NEXT to Panama and Cancun next month because it passed the test on our domestic travels with flying colors.
+After all of these experiences, I truly think it is a must-buy for traveling families, even in spite of a few flaws.
+Here’s the scoop the Cosco Scenera NEXT for traveling families.

-I have not been able to find an official weight on the seat itself (Walmart lists its shipping weight as 10 pounds), but suffice it to say that the seat is really, really light.
-I can easily carry it with one hand and even found myself able to balance it on top of a rolling suitcase and easily pull both at the same time.
-If you put it in a backpack carrier or a car seat roller like the Go-Go Babyz Travelmate, it would be a breeze to maneuver.
+At 10.4 pounds, suffice it to say that the Cosco Scenera NEXT car seat is really, really light.
+I can easily carry it with one hand for an extended period of time when traveling.
+I even found myself able to balance it on top of a rolling suitcase and easily pull both at the same time.
+If you put it in a backpack carrier or a car seat roller (like the Britax car seat travel cart), it is a breeze to maneuver.

 Lots of fun color options